materialsproject/fireworks/docs/index.rst

 *Note: FireWorks is under active development.
 It is currently incomplete and not useable as workflow software.
 However, certain components of the code are available for initial testing.*

-FireWorks is a *simple* and *flexible* code for workflow management.

-FireWorks allows you to define calculation workflows and execute them on remote computers, usually through an external queuing system like PBS.
-The architecture of FireWorks is that of a central management server that stores and maintains the workflows, along with one or more worker computers that pull jobs and perform the computations.
+FireWorks is a code for defining, managing, and executing scientific workflows.
+It can be used to automate most types of calculations over arbitrary computing resources.

 Features
 ========

-FireWorks allows you to:
+FireWorks is intended to be a friendly workflow software that is easy to get started with, but flexible enough to handle complicated use cases.

+Some (but not all) of its features include:

-* Store and query workflows through MongoDB.
+* Storage and management of workflows through MongoDB, a noSQL datastore that is flexible and easy to use.

-* Distribute calculations over multiple computing resources simultaneously, and direct certain workflows to intended worker computers.
+* Ability to distribute the calculations over multiple worker nodes, each of which might use different a queueing system and process a different type of calculations.

-* Define *dynamic* workflows that that react to results programmatically.
+* Support for *dynamic* workflows that that react to results programmatically.
 You can pre-specify what actions to take depending on the output of a workflow step (canceling a workflow, restarting the current step, or completely altering the workflow)

-* Automatically detect duplicate sub-workflows - avoid re-running the duplicated sections of a workflow while still running unique sections
+* Detection of duplicate sub-workflows - automatically skip tasks that are duplicated between two workflows while still running unique sections

 * Plug-and-play on several large supercomputing clusters and queueing systems *(future)*